cjtessler/MATH3733-SP22/docs/Project-4.md

 math: katex
 ---

-# Project 4: $\LaTeX$
+# Project 4: $$\LaTeX$$

 This project consists of four parts.
-In Part 1, you will recreate a $\LaTeX$ document through a series of exercises.
+In Part 1, you will recreate a $$\LaTeX$$ document through a series of exercises.
 In Part 2, you will type up a current (or old assignment if not in another upper-division course current) that was handwritten.
 In Part 3, you will create a short Beamer slideshow on a mathematical topic of your choice.
 In part 4, you will record yourself giving the presentation from part 3.
 Various math faculty will watch the presentations and extra credit will be given to the top presentations.

 The point are distributed as follows: